flipbug/chessbot/README.md

  * basic mechanics like restarting a game or choosing sides in the beginning
  * special rules: castling, en passant, promotion
  * AI
+ * move logging
+ * check, checkmate
- * logging of all the moves
+ * highlighting of previous field